 Entering Samode Palace

-Bedroom at Samode Palace
+Samode Palace Rooms

 A Tour of Samode Palace

-This was all a bit of a tease – should I relax in this amazing room or should I explore the palace?
+This was all a bit of a tease – should I relax in this amazing room or explore the palace?
 My curiosity got the better of me, as always, and I explored.
 As I wandered through the courtyard taking photos a member of the hotel staff, a tall man, in a starched white jacket, beckoned to me to follow as he turned towards an archway.
-I followed…
+And so I followed…

 The Durbar Hall